julioarhernandez/purevanity/src/_includes/service-pages/neck-lift.md

    Treatment Process for a Nonsurgical Neck Lift
 </h3>
 <p class="services-details-two__text-2">
-   The treatment process involves noninvasive techniques, like radiofrequency, ultrasound, or microneedling, which penetrate the skin’s surface to stimulate collagen and elastin.
+   The treatment process involves noninvasive techniques, like microneedling, which penetrate the skin’s surface to stimulate collagen and elastin.
 Some treatments may require numbing cream to ensure comfort.
 </p>
 <p class="services-details-two__text-2">
    The procedure is brief, and any redness or swelling typically resolves within a few hours to a few days, allowing for minimal disruption to daily activities.